 For the purpose of determining exactly where a step will go during debugging, a GemStone Smalltalk method can be decomposed into step points.
-The locations of step points also determine where breakpoints can be set.
+The locations of step points also determine where breakpoints can be set, although not all step points are legal for breakpoints.

 Generally, step points correspond to the message selector and, within the method, message-sends, assignments, and returns of nonatomic objects.
-(However, compiler optimizations may occasionally result in a different, nonintuitive step point, particularly in a loop.)
+Compiler optimizations, however, may occasionally result in a different, nonintuitive step point, particularly in a loop.

 The Topaz list steps method: command lists the source code of a given instance method and displays all step points (allowable breakpoints) in that source code.